 I saw Flint stand up at the other end of the table, and he signalled to us to get up and head towards the Quidditch pitch.
 I picked up my broomstick and my half-eaten toast and joined the six other Slytherin Quidditch players as we left the Great Hall to a chorus of cheers from the Slytherins still finishing their breakfast.

 It was very cold out and there were at least eight inches of snow on the field, but thankfully it was not currently snowing.
-We walked down to the field, changed into our green Quidditch robes, and listened to Flint discuss strategies – since he was taking over Simms’ position as Keeper, he decided he’d be Captain for the match as well.
+We walked down to the field, changed into our green Quidditch robes, and listened to Flint discuss strategies.
 I hated listening to Flint, but this time I hung onto his every word because it mattered and I wanted to do the best I could in this game.
 This was it.

 “Here comes Gryffindor, led by Captain James Potter!”
 I heard the commentator’s voice say.
 It was Mary Macdonald again; why they had let a Gryffindor commentate for a game in which Gryffindor’s team was playing was beyond me.
 Loud cheers filled the stands.
 Then I heard “And Slytherin!” followed by a considerably lower volume of cheers.
 We walked out onto the field.

 “Slytherin reserve captain Stephan Flint is leading the Slytherins in this match, in the position of Keeper!”
 Macdonald’s voice rang out.
 “And in Flint’s original place as Beater is Melanie Hastings, who played last time as a substitute.”
 I was grateful she didn’t add “and fell off her broom.”